• Skip to main content

 Process of making Honey Almond Cake | Vegan recipe

 When you're making something with as basic ingredients as this honey almond cake, your job is made ten times easier with decent ingredients.
-So, instead of reaching for commercial honey, do try to use some good quality raw, organic honey.
+So, instead of reaching for commercial honey, try using some good-quality raw, organic honey.

 If you bake, you know that honey is a natural sweetener, and it does so indulgently.
 But good honey imparts exceptional flavors and delivers layers of benefits.